enricoros/code-xray/README.md

 Also, make sure to check out [cloc](https://github.com/AlDanial/cloc) which is the command-line tool that this project uses to perform the per-file source code analysis.

+For the old timers, do you remember [SLOCCount](https://dwheeler.com/sloccount/)?

 ## Found this useful?
 Me too, please open an issue, say Hi, and attach the picture of your repo.